Don’t Misplace Your Trust – Proposed Tax Law Overhaul Targets Grantor Trusts, IRAs, and Other Financial Planning Tools

 Removal of Valuation Discounts for Non-Business Assets

 This provision of the proposal seeks to clarify that nonbusiness assets, i.e. assets that passively generate income and are not actively used in trade or business (such as idle equipment, loans receivable, and vacant land) should not receive a valuation discount for the purposes of transfer taxes.
-These assets will be assessed at and taxed at fair market
+These assets will be assessed at and taxed at fair market value.
+Now is the time to utilize valuation discounts for gifting purposes before this strategy expires at year end.

 Changes to IRA Contribution Limits and RMDs